18F/handbook/_pages/about-us/offices/new-york-city.md

 ## Who works here?

-You can find everyone who works in the <a href="https://gsa-tts.slack.com/messages/nyc/">#nyc</a> channel in Slack.
+You can find everyone who works in the [#nyc](https://gsa-tts.slack.com/messages/nyc/) channel in Slack.